MuleSoft-AI-Chain-Project/example-mule-apps/a2a-ail-demo/README.md

   - `submit_delivery` - Process deliveries for existing orders
 - **Protocols**: Both SSE and Streamable HTTP connections
 - **Integration**: SAP ECC system integration
+- **Approach**: This approach showcases, how to use MCP Tooling by reusing existing APIs or external APIs and doing a callout with the HTTP Request Component.

 ### 📊 Supporting Services